Techniques 22 min read

 Regex: anchor between the landmarks

-When you're working with a raw string rather than a parsed tree — a log line, an inlined <script> payload, a fragment you've already isolated — a regex web scraper solves the same problem by anchoring on the two headings and capturing what's between them.
+When you are holding a raw string rather than a parsed tree — a log line, an inlined <script> payload, a fragment you already isolated — a regex solves the same problem by anchoring on the landmarks and capturing what lies between.

 python